-- 7-2.1 If a hazardous weather situation arises before the start of an employee's working hours the following procedures will be used: - Based on reports from the Emergency Services and Disaster Agency (ESDA), and other factors determined by the Administrator and/or designee to be relevant, the Administrator and/or designee may declare a Hazardous Weather Day-. - b.
+- 7-2.1 If a hazardous weather situation arises before the start of an employee's working hours the following procedures will be used: - a.
+Based on reports from the Emergency Services and Disaster Agency (ESDA), and other factors determined by the Administrator and/or designee to be relevant, the Administrator and/or designee may declare a Hazardous Weather Day. - b.
 Employees are to work their assigned schedule on a Hazardous Weather Day.

-Vacation or personal TOPS leave is to be used only after all efforts have been made to arrive at the assigned time and after proper notification has been made.
-Employees who live in the geographic area for which Hazardous Weather Day has been declared and who must use vacation or personal TOPS leave because of the Hazardous Weather Day need not comply with vacation TOPS request requirements.
-Absences will not be considered unscheduled if they result from a Hazardous Weather Day.

-- 7-2.2 If a hazardous weather situation arises after the start of an employee's working hours, the employee's Department Head-Manager may allow the employee to leave work early if consistent with office-staffing requirements, and the employee may utilize personal, vacation TOPS or compensatory time, or make arrangement with his/her Department Head-Manager to work additional hours, to compensate for those hours missed. - 7-2.3 The provisions of Section 7-2 should be considered to be advisory only as to elected Department Managers.
+TOPS leave is to be used only after all efforts have been made to arrive at the assigned time and after proper notification has been made.
+Employees who live in the geographic area for which Hazardous Weather Day has been declared and who must use TOPS leave because of the Hazardous Weather Day need not comply with TOPS request requirements.
+Absences will not be considered unscheduled if they result from a Hazardous Weather Day. - 7-2.2 If a hazardous weather situation arises after the start of an employee's working hours, the employee's Department Manager may allow the employee to leave work early if consistent with staffing requirements, and the employee may utilize TOPS or compensatory time, or make arrangement with his/her Department Manager to work additional hours, to compensate for those hours missed.

-7-3 PAYCHECKS, PAYCHECK ERRORS AND DEDUCTIONS
+7-2.3 7-3 PAYCHECKS, PAYCHECK ERRORS AND DEDUCTIONS

 - 7-3.1 Paychecks Payroll periods end every other Saturday night at 12:00 P.M. and pay periods begin at 12:01 A.M. on Sunday morning.
 Payroll checks are issued the first Friday following the end of a pay period.
 Paychecks which have not been picked up by the employee will be mailed four days after distribution.
-All deductions from an employee's gross pay are printed on the stub of each paycheck.

-- 7-3.2 Paycheck Errors Any paycheck errors should be referred to the employee within the department who regularly prepares the payroll.
-Corrections will be made no later than the following pay period with the approval of the Department Manager.

-- 7-3.3 Deductions The following deductions may be made from an employee's pay in accordance with established benefits, legal requirements and/or employee option:

-- a.
-Federal and State Income Tax;

-- b.
-FICA (Social Security);

-- c.
-IMRF (Illinois Municipal Retirement Fund);

-- d.
-Benefit deductions as requested, including but not limited to health insurance, life insurance, and dental insurance;

-- e.
-Deferred Compensation;

-- f.
-Voluntary Charitable Contribution;
+All deductions from an employee's gross pay are printed on the stub of each paycheck. - 7-3.2 Paycheck Errors Any paycheck errors should be referred to the employee within the department who regularly prepares the payroll.
+Corrections will be made no later than the following pay period with the approval of the Department Manager. - 7-3.3 Deductions The following deductions may be made from an employee's pay in accordance with established benefits, legal requirements and/or employee option: - Federal and State Income Tax; - b.
+FICA (Social Security); - c.
+IMRF (Illinois Municipal Retirement Fund); - d.
+Benefit deductions as requested, including but not limited to health insurance, life insurance, and dental insurance; - e.
+Deferred Compensation; - f.
+Voluntary Charitable Contribution; - g.
+Credit Union;

-- a.
-Credit Union:

-- h.
 Others as requested and/or approved.